200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-05-Coinfliptodicerollconversion.md

 A few example rolls:

 I make a D20 Attack roll.
 I get (11101) = 29.
-That’s too high, and must be discarded.
+Thatâ€™s too high, and must be discarded.
 Rolling again, I get (01011) = 11.
 I go ahead and add my regular bonuses, and use the roll.

 I cast a 3d4 magic missile.
 Damage  = (01)  + (10) + (11) + 3  = 9 + Usual bonuses.